Skip to main content

 Should I wait for scar revision surgery before settling?

 Generally yes.
-If your doctor has recommended scar revision, you should wait until after the surgery to settle so the costs are included and the final outcome is known.
-If revision is not recommended, most claims can be valued once the scar has matured at 12 to 18 months.
+If your doctor has recommended scar revision, wait until after the surgery to settle so the costs are included and the final outcome is known.
+If revision is not recommended, most claims can be valued once the scar has matured at 12 to 18 months with a plastic surgeon evaluation documenting projected future treatment costs.

 How do I document scarring for my NC claim?

-Photograph scars with professional-quality images at regular intervals using consistent lighting and a ruler for scale.
+Photograph scars at regular intervals using consistent lighting and a ruler for scale.
+Obtain a plastic surgeon evaluation with a future treatment cost projection.
 Keep all medical records of scar treatment.
-Document the personal impact in a journal.
-Get mental health treatment documented if the scarring affects you emotionally.
+Document personal impact in a journal.
+Seek and document mental health treatment if the scarring affects you emotionally.

 Can I recover compensation for emotional distress from disfigurement?

 Yes.
-In North Carolina, emotional distress from disfigurement is compensable as part of your non-economic damages.
-Documenting these effects through treatment with a mental health professional strengthens this component of your claim.
+In North Carolina, emotional distress from disfigurement is compensable as non-economic damages.
+NC Pattern Jury Instruction 810.14 instructs juries to award fair compensation for permanent injury including disfigurement, with no formula and no cap.
+Documenting these effects through licensed mental health treatment significantly strengthens this component.